-Within the context of each institution's mission and in accordance with institutional policies and applicable codes and laws, programs and services must create and maintain educational and work environments that are welcoming, accessible, inclusive, equitable, and free from harassment.
+Within the context of each institution's mission and in accordance with institutional policies and applicable codes and laws, VMPS must create and maintain educational and work environments that are welcoming, accessible, inclusive, equitable, and free from harassment.

-Programs and services must not discriminate on the basis of disability; age; race; cultural identity; ethnicity; nationality; family educational history (e.g., first generation to attend college); political affiliation; religious affiliation; sex; sexual orientation; gender identity and expression; marital, social, economic, or veteran status; or any other basis included in institutional policies and codes and laws.
+VMPS must not discriminate on the basis of disability; age; race; cultural identity; ethnicity; nationality; family educational history (e.g., first generation to attend college); political affiliation; religious affiliation; sex; sexual orientation; gender identity and expression; marital, social, economic, or veteran status; or any other basis included in institutional policies and codes and laws.